gaganpree99/BloodLife/README.md

 The user gets a unique token ID for his submitted query on the website.
 Also, a confirmation email for the submitted query is sent to the user.
 The organisation can then reply to the user over email.

+## How it works?
+In case a user has a query which is not presnt on the FAQ page, he/she has an option to submit this query to BloodLife.
+To do so, the user needs to enter his email address and the query in the form provided on FAQ page.
+When the user submits the query, the same is updated into the database of BloodLife and a unique token ID is generated for the submitted query.
+This token ID is shown to the user after he presses Submit button.
+The same ID is also sent to the provided email address.
+The blood bank organisation can then communicate with the user through email and thus resolve the query.

 ## GitLab Repository

 The code for FAQ webpage can be access through [GitLab branch A4_Singh_Gaganpreet](https://git.cs.dal.ca/mahagaokar/Group14_TechGoons/tree/A4_Singh_Gaganpreet).